Keri Russell: 1990–2002: Early roles and rise to prominence with Felicity

-2000s

-During the show's run, Russell appeared in the films Eight Days a Week, The Curve and Mad About Mambo, all of which received only limited releases in North America.
-Her next role was in the film We Were Soldiers (2002), playing the wife of a United States serviceman during the Vietnam War.
+During the show's run, Russell appeared in the films Eight Days a Week, The Curve, and Mad About Mambo, all of which received only limited releases in North America.
+Her next role was in the film We Were Soldiers (2002), as the wife of a United States serviceman during the Vietnam War.
 The film was released two months before the end of Felicity's run.